Week 9 Sunday NFL DFS picks, main slate lineup advice for FanDuel, DraftKings

 DFS millionaire Mike McClure shares his top daily fantasy football picks and lineup advice for the Sunday main slate in Week 9

 Finding the right mix of stars and sleepers is key to building a winning NFL DFS lineup.
 Among the top Week 9 NFL matchups include the Colts vs. Steelers, Panthers vs. Packers, Vikings vs. Lions and Bears vs. Bengals.
-In the afternoon window, there is Chiefs vs. Bills in what could be an offensive shootout with two of the NFL's best offenses going toe-to-toe.
+In the afternoon window, there is Chiefs vs. Bills in what could be an offensive shootout with two of the NFL's best offenses -- and quarterbacks in Patrick Mahomes and Josh Allen -- going toe-to-toe.

 Which players should you target in your core NFL DFS picks for Week 9 on Sunday, and which potential NFL DFS values could help your NFL DFS lineups cash?
 Before locking in any NFL DFS picks on sites like DraftKings and FanDuel, be sure to check out the NFL DFS advice, strategy, and stacks from SportsLine daily Fantasy expert Mike McClure.